 Alto owns a 100% interest in the Miner Lake Property subject to underlying royalties on some of the claims.
-The key claims that comprise the Miner Lake Property are in good standing for 2020.
+The key claims that comprise the Miner Lake Property are in good standing for 2019.

-In October, 2018 the Company completed 1,010 m of diamond drilling in five holes.
-The program was designed to further test the main East-West mineralized corridor drilled in 2011 holes MIN11-06 and 07 as well as other targets on the property.
-This program continued to build on Alto's previous work which identified persistent anomalous gold mineralization in widespread breccia zones hosted by feldspar porphyritic diorite.
+In September, 2018 the Company commenced a diamond drilling program which was completed subsequent to the reporting period.
+The program consisted of 1,010 m of drilling in five holes to further test the main East-West mineralized corridor drilled in 2011 holes MIN11-06 and 07 as well as other targets on the property.
+The 2018 program continued to build on Alto's previous work which identified persistent anomalous gold mineralization in widespread breccia zones hosted by feldspar porphyritic diorite.
 Chlorite altered gold-bearing breccia zones associated with feldspar porphyritic diorite were intersected in each of the 2018 holes, with gold values ranging from under 0.002 g/t to 4.48 g/t/ Au in individual samples.